Updated for tax year 2025

 If you’re a small business owner who filed a tax extension earlier this year, it’s crunch time to finish your return.
-But there’s no need to stress — you still have time to file your business tax return before the extension deadline, and TaxAct® can help you get there.
+But there’s no need to stress — you still have time to meet your business tax extension deadline, and TaxAct® can help you get there.
+Check out our small business extension tax filing page for details.

 Whatever your situation (maybe you run a sole proprietorship, manage a team under an S corporation, or operate as part of a partnership), it’s important to know precisely which tax forms you need, your tax year filing due date, and what tax deductions are available.
 TaxAct Business can help you with all of this and more.

-Even if you used a different provider to submit your business tax extension, you can still finish filing your federal income tax return with TaxAct — and avoid last-minute stress and potential IRS penalties.
-Let’s get into it.
+Even if you used a different provider to submit your business tax extension, you can still finish filing your federal income tax return with TaxAct and avoid last-minute stress.
+Filing after your extended due date can lead to failure-to-file penalties, so it’s important to wrap everything up before the extension deadline.

 What forms do I need to file after a small business tax extension?